GIC Singapore's Annualised Real Returns Drops to 2.7%: 4 Key Takeaways From the 2019/20 GIC Report

 As such this TWR is a good measure of investment management skill between any two time periods as it ignores the distorting effects of cash inflow and outflow.

-The next important aspect of this metric is that the investment return figure is a rolling return which measures the annualised average returns for a time frame and stops at the listed year.
+The next important aspect of this metric is that the investment return figure is a rolling return that measures the annualised average returns for a time frame and stops at the listed year.

 In other words, GIC’s 20-year return in 2019 accounts for the years between 2000 to 2019.